 - gets worse when you’re under stress or excited

-Tremor can be difficult to treat.
+Parkinson’s tremor can be difficult to treat.
 Sometimes it responds to levodopa or other Parkinson’s drugs.
-However, it doesn’t always get better with these treatments.
+But it doesn’t always get better with these treatments.

 If your tremor is severe or your current Parkinson’s medication isn’t helping to control it, your doctor might prescribe you one of these drugs:

 If medication doesn’t help with your tremor, deep brain stimulation (DBS) surgery can help.

 During DBS, a surgeon implants electrodes in your brain.
 These electrodes send small pulses of electricity to the brain cells that control movement.
 About 90 percent of people with PD who have DBS will get partial or complete relief from their tremor.

 DBS is also effective for treating dyskinesia in people who’ve had Parkinson’s for several years.

 Lowering the dose of levodopa you take or switching to an extended-release formula can help control dyskinesia as well.
 But this may result in the return of Parkinson’s tremor during the “off” period before your next dose.

 Dopamine agonists can be useful in treating PD, with less risk of causing dyskinesis.
 These drugs mimic the actions of dopamine when levels are low.